 - Delete all information stored in a device prior to selling or discarding it

 What should I do if my mobile phone or tablet is lost or stolen?

-- If it’s your work mobile phone, report the loss/theft to your employer immediately
+- If it’s your work device, report the loss/theft to your employer immediately

-- If it’s your personal mobile phone, report the loss/theft to your service provider as soon as possible to deter malicious use of your device and minimize fraudulent charges
+- If it’s your personal device, report the loss/theft to your service provider as soon as possible to deter malicious use of your device and minimize fraudulent charges

 - Report the loss or theft to local law enforcement